-- 2. Make sure the battery pack is fully charged and that the transmitter has fresh "AA" batteries installed. - ☐ 3.
+- ☐ 2.
+Make sure the battery pack is fully charged and that the transmitter has fresh "AA" batteries installed. - ☐ 3.
 If others are flying in the same area, make sure that they are not using the same channel radio system you are.
-Your transmitter has a tag with a number on it inside the battery compartment.
+The front of your transmitter has a tag with a number on it.
 This is the channel frequency you are using.
 If someone is on the same frequency, DO NOT switch on your transmitter until they are done flying.